zeeshan323gb/Xamarin.Forms/README.md

 You can find out how to obtain a Google Maps API key [here](https://developer.xamarin.com/guides/android/platform_features/maps_and_location/maps/obtaining_a_google_maps_api_key/).

 ##### Build from the Command line #####
-Make sure you have Nuget.exe 4.0 or above and the a latest dotnet core sdk (2.0)
+Make sure you have Nuget.exe 4.0 or above and the latest dotnet core sdk (2.0.3).
+On OSX you should specify the platform in the msbuild command (`/p:Platform=iPhoneSimulator`)

      nuget restore Xamarin.Forms.sln
-     dotnet build Xamarin.Forms.sln
+     msbuild Xamarin.Forms.sln

 ##### API documentation changes #####
 If you change or add a public API on Xamarin.Forms the associated documentation should be updated and pushed as part of the pull request.
 This will also be needed to create a local nuget if you want.
-We rely on mdoc that is shipped on the repo on the tools folder.
+We rely on mdoc that is shipped in the repo on the tools folder.
 After building the .sln on Windows run:

      ./update-docs-windows.bat